 A presidential candidate in Ecuador has been shot and killed at campaign event

-QUITO — Ecuadorian presidential candidate Fernando Villavicencio was shot and killed Wednesday by an unidentified gunman while at a political rally in the country's capital of Quito, President Guillermo Lasso said.

-The killing comes amid a startling wave of violence in the South American nation, with drug trafficking and violent killings on the rise.
+QUITO, Ecuador — An Ecuadorian presidential candidate known for speaking up against corruption was shot and killed Wednesday at a political rally in the capital, an attack that comes amid a wave of startling violence in the South American country.

+President Guillermo Lasso confirmed the assassination of Fernando Villavicencio and suggested organized crime was behind his slaying.

+Villavicencio was one of eight candidates in the Aug.
+20 presidential vote, though not the frontrunner.

 "I assure you that this crime will not go unpunished," Lasso said in a statement.
 "Organized crime has gone too far, but they will feel the full weight of the law."